-John Dillinger Museum - Moving
+John Dillinger Museum (In Transition)

 Welcome to Indiana!
 The John Dillinger Museum, just east of the Illinois state line on Interstate 80, is the bloodiest attraction we've ever encountered in a state welcome center.